InfiniteWhispers/promptlibrary/library/mypersona/stepfive.md

 **Purpose:**
 To simulate how a behavioral surveillance system—like Palantir, Five Eyes, or domestic threat intelligence platforms—might interpret my personality, patterns, and online metadata.
 This model reveals misread risks, behavioral anomalies, or digital “false flags” based on psychological signals and life patterns.
+Deep Research option is important here as well.

 ---

 **Prompt:**

-"Using my completed yes/no questionnaire, OCEAN trait profile, DSM-5 behavioral analysis, and uploaded journal/narrative material, run a Palantir-style behavioral surveillance model.
+"Using my completed yes/no questionnaire, journal narratives and discussions, OCEAN trait profile, and DSM-5 behavioral analysis then run a Palantir-style behavioral surveillance model.

 Act as if you are a state-level risk analysis engine (e.g. DHS, NSA, or Five Eyes agency) designed to: